Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 > I think it is very necessary.
 I have seen many peers whose financial situation is a mess after working, and **it is often unrelated to income level**.
 I have seen classmates with not very high income who, after **persisting in financial management** for a long time, can accumulate a considerable amount of wealth, while some friends with better income often need to borrow money from others.
 It can be seen that financial management is a very useful skill that everyone should master.
 Therefore, it is very necessary to teach children these knowledge in school.

+Do you think it is a good idea for students to earn money while studying?
+> **I think this needs to be discussed on a case-by-case basis**.
+Some students may not come from **well-off families** and **have no choice but to** work part-time to earn money, **while for other students**, I think it's important to **measure the benefits of working and studying**.
+If a student can obtain a **well-paying job** after graduation with professional skills and qualifications, I think it is more wise to **invest more time in studying school courses**.
+However, as you are aware, there are **exceptionally gifted** students who may have already established successful businesses **during their time in school**.
+Consequently, they have the option to **allocate more time and effort towards further developing their ventures**.

 # Own Expression
 ## Buy Time